bgardner/powder-base/readme.txt

 == Description ==

-Built on simplicity, shaped by precision, defined by style.
+Built on simplicity, shaped with purpose, defined by style.

 == Community ==